ogrisel/pignlproc/README.md

       -p INPUT=/home/ogrisel/data/dbpedia \
       -p OUTPUT=workspace \
       examples/ner-corpus/02_dbpedia_article_types.pig

+This step should complete in a couple of minutes in local mode.

 This script could be adapted / replaced to use other typed entities knowledge bases linked to Wikipedia with downloadable dumps in NT